TalhaIbnaBanna/Applied-Machine-Learning-For-Business-Banna-/README.md

-# SVM Classifier
+# Applied Machine Learning for Business Projects

+This repository contains notebooks containing my projects for my ML coursework at IBA, Dhaka University

+## Understanding SVM (Project 1)

-This repository contains a Jupyter notebook demonstrating the Support Vector Machine (SVM) classifier algorithm using the Breast Cancer Wisconsin dataset from UCI.
+Demonstrating the Support Vector Machine (SVM) classifier algorithm using the Breast Cancer Wisconsin dataset from UCI.
 The notebook covers the fundamentals of SVM, data preprocessing, model training (with and without scaling), performance evaluation, visualization techniques (PCA and AutoEncoders), comparisons, and kernel impacts.

 **ipynb Overview**